Executor home insurance for a property in probate

 What information will I need to present?

-As executor of an estate, taking out a home insurance policy with CoverBuilder for a property that is going through probate is very simple.
+Taking out an executor home insurance policy with CoverBuilder for a property that is going through probate is very simple.
 The policy will need to be submitted with the details of the person that has passed away.
 In addition, the title selected should be ‘Executors of’.

-In order for us to discuss the details of the policy with you and make changes, we will need to see a copy of the grant of probate.
+In order for us to discuss the details of the policy with you, we will need to see a copy of the grant of probate.
 This is because this document will confirm the identity of the executors of the estate.
 This is to make sure that the right person has taken out the cover.
 They need to have an ‘insurable interest’ in the property (some form of financial interest).

 Once probate has been settled the property will be transferred into the names of the new owners.
 At this point, they would need to take out a new policy in their own names.
 If the property is still unoccupied then CoverBuilder will be able to help in sourcing competitive unoccupied property cover.

 Useful Executor Home Insurance related links: